last update: February 12, 2023

 Another one of those places that may seem very bizarre to the eyes of a foreigner.
 A sort of "train themed" izakaya, the decor includes many items belonging to the railway world.
 The waitresses wear cute train conductor uniforms, and all food and drinks on the menu are presented in a special way to remember the world of the railways.

-Akihabara station is served by the JR Yamanote
+, a JR train station served by the Yamanote Line

-(two stops from Ueno, two stops from Tokyo station), the JR Chuo-Sobu line
+(two stops from Ueno, two stops from Tokyo station), by the Chuo-Sobu line

-(without changes to Shinjuku) and the JR Keihin-Tōhoku line
+(less than 20 minutes from Shinjuku) and by the Keihin-Tōhoku line

 Map of Akihabara, Tokyo